JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/RestoreFromAuditLogs.md

 ![List of changes](/ConditionalAccess/CAPolicyChanges.png)

 Copy the TimeGenerated and whether you are interested in the old or the new value into the next part to get a diff of the changes.
-Comparing with a value which is "Not Present" just will compare against an empty object, which can be helpful if you want to see how a policy looked before deletion.
+Comparing with a value which is "Not Present" will compare against an empty object, which can be helpful if you want to see how a policy looked before deletion.

 ```PowerShell
 # First comparison